vdebes/kata-greed/DEVLOG.md

 such a class and introduce it in our code.
 The part calculating the score from a straight seems ideal since the pattern matching is dead simple and the return an integer, not one of those tricky arrays.

+Now that I have introduced the new class, I need to give it autonomy to do its job without me knowing how, ie encapsulation.
+For this, it needs this occurences array I set in the Greed constructor.